pranathiparuchu/mle-training_1/README.md

 python tests/installation_tests/housing_price_test.py
 If there is no error, then the package installation is successful.

-Note: All the above code commands expects you to run them in the root folder of the project.
+Note: All the above code commands have to be run in the root folder of the project.

 Execute Scripts
 To run the scripts, use the below command: python src/house_price_prediction/<script_name>.py --args To get the arguments taken by each script, use the below command: python src/house_price_prediction/<script_name>.py --help
-Note: All the above code commands expects you to run them in the root folder of the project.
+Note: All the above code commands have to be run in the root folder of the project.